-- The Health Ministry and designated organizations may take over centralized procurement, storage, manufacturing and marketing of products for medical needs (see above).
+The Health Ministry and designated organizations may take over centralized procurement, storage, manufacturing and marketing of products for medical needs (see above).
 This comes close to a partly nationalization of a sector of the economy.
-For products subject to this governmental regime, regulatory restrictions otherwise applicable are to waived (compulsory marketing authorization; licenses for manufacturing, importing, trading; labelling etc.). - The Ministry may grant waivers also covering medicinal products freely distributed by pharma companies, such waivers e.g. relieving companies from mandatory marketing authorizations, any of the aforementioned licenses, or clinical trial requirements. - Moreover, exemptions may be made from limitations related to blood transfusions; GCP compliance; marketing of PPE.
+For products subject to this governmental regime, regulatory restrictions otherwise applicable are to waived (compulsory marketing authorization; licenses for manufacturing, importing, trading; labelling etc.).
+The Ministry may grant waivers also covering medicinal products freely distributed by the manufacture of the manufacturing and marketing are finite economic.

+pharma companies, such waivers e.g. relieving companies from mandatory marketing authorizations, any of the aforementioned licenses, or clinical trial requirements.
+Moreover, exemptions may be made from limitations related to blood transfusions; GCP